Extracting nuclear matter properties from the neutron star matter equation of state using deep neural networks: Conclusions

-The use of non-parametric representations, such as Gaussian-process (GP) regression, have been explored to generate large datasets of neutron star matter EoS \cite{Landry:2018prl,Landry:2020vaw,Essick:2019ldf,Gorda:2022jvk}.
-GP is a probabilistic model that, with a suitable choice of the kernel function, effectively constrain the EoS to be a smooth function of the baryonic density \cite{Landry:2018prl}.
+In future work, we will apply the DNN model to a dataset of density dependent RMF models \cite{Malik:2022zol}, constructed from a Bayesian analysis, to compare the extracted and the actual distributions of the nuclear matter properties.
+The use of non-parametric representations, such as Gaussian-process (GP) regression, has been explored to generate large datasets of NS matter EoS \cite{Landry:2018prl,Landry:2020vaw,Essick:2019ldf,Gorda:2022jvk}.
+GP is a probabilistic model that, with a suitable choice of the kernel function, effectively constrains the EoS to be a smooth function of the baryonic density \cite{Landry:2018prl}.
 These datasets are generally conditioned on astrophysical observations, low density {\it ab-initio} calculations, and perturbative QCD results, and represent the most likely region for the $P(n)$ of $\beta-$equilibirum NS matter.
 However, the extraction of nuclear matter properties from these agnostic descriptions is difficult.
 We consider that the method presented in this work enables the instantaneous inference of the nuclear matter properties from some of these agnostic descriptions.